Should You Get an Internship in High School?

 The Duties of an Intern

 The duties of an intern vary from job to job.
-For example, those interning at a doctor’s office could include shadowing the medical professionals and taking notes on patient visits.
-Those interning at a marketing firm could sit in on marketing meetings and assist in any communication needs.
+For example, those interning at a doctor’s office might shadow medical professionals and take notes on patient visits.
+Those interning at a marketing firm might sit in on marketing meetings and assist in any communication needs.

-An internship experience is somewhat equivocal to an entry-level employee position.
+An internship experience can be somewhat similar to an entry-level employee position.
+However, there is typically an educational component.
 The point is to learn more about the career path, not just get coffee or file the office mail (though you may be asked to do this, too).

 Pros and Cons of High School Internships

 There are plenty of pros when it comes to getting internship experiences in high school.
-Those pros include learning about different career paths without having to commit to a lifelong job.
+For one, an internship allows you to learn about a particular career path without having to commit to a lifelong job.

-Learning about a path early on could help a high schooler determine a college vs. straight-to-job path, or even help them decide on which program they’d like to study in school.
+Learning about a path early on could help you determine whether you want to go to college (rather than directly enter the working world) and help you decide what you’d like to study in school.

 Another pro of completing an internship in high school is gaining new experiences and skills.
-By working at an internship, students are able to learn from professionals and add relevant skills to their resume to help them gain a leg up in applying for jobs in the future.
+An internship allows you to learn from professionals and add relevant skills to your resume.
+This can give you a leg up in applying for jobs in the future.

 And, of course, all this experience and new learning make for excellent items to add to any potential college applications.